Energy Resiliency Tools and Programs

 Petroleum Emergency Toolkit

-The Petroleum Emergency Toolkit (PET) was developed by the Bureau of Energy and Sustainability within the NJDEP following Superstorm Sandy.
+The Petroleum Emergency Toolkit (PET) was developed by the Bureau of Climate Change and Clean Energy within the NJDEP following Superstorm Sandy.
 The PET profile is a confidential tool designed to support government management planning and response personnel in emergencies affecting the petroleum supply chain.
 The PET profile identifies the location of each facility, provides detail on each facility, and provides emergency contact information for all petroleum refineries, marine transfer facilities, storage facilities, major pipelines, petroleum distributors, heating fuel suppliers and retail gasoline stations within the state and relevant region.
 The PET profile is used with other GIS data layers, such as high-resolution aerial photography, topography and storm surge projections, environmental features, jurisdictional boundaries, electric and natural gas utility service territories, and electrical substations.

 The PET profile provides access to state and federal orders, declarations, emergency rules and waivers (including extensions and terminations) necessary for state response to petroleum supply emergencies.